getodk/docs/odkx-src/tables-managing.rst

 Required
 ~~~~~~~~~~~~~

-To create an Data Management Application that uses ODK Tables, you will need the ODK tools:
+To create an Data Management Application that uses ODK-X Tables, you will need the ODK-X tools:

   - :doc:`services-intro`
   - :doc:`app-designer-intro`